 Ann Lamont has served on our board of directors since July 2010.
-She serves on the compensation and nominating and corporate governance committees and is the chair of the nominating and corporate governance committee.
-Ms. Lamont has been with Oak Investment Partners, a multi-stage venture capital firm, since 1982, serving as a General Partner from 1986 to 2006 and as a Managing Partner since 2006.
-She currently leads the healthcare and payment services teams at Oak.
+She serves on the compensation and nominating and governance committees and is the chair of the nominating and governance committee.
+Ms. Lamont has been Managing Partner of Oak HC/FT Partners LLC since 2014 and served as General Partner from 1986 to 2006 and as Managing Partner since 2006 of Oak Investment Partners.
+She currently leads the healthcare and financial services technology teams at Oak.
 Prior to joining Oak, Ms. Lamont served as a research associate with Hambrecht & Quist.
-Ms. Lamont serves on the board of NetSpend Holdings, Inc. (NASDAQ: NTSP) as well as the boards of several privately held companies, including Acculynk, Inc., Castlight Health, Inc., Independent Living Systems, LLC, PharMEDium Healthcare Corporation, Precision for Medicine Holdings, Inc., Radisphere National Radiology Group, Inc. and xG Health Solutions, Inc. Additionally, in March 2013, Ms. Lamont completed a five-year term on the Stanford University Board of Trustees.
+Ms. Lamont serves on the boards of Accullink, Inc., FreshBooks USA, Inc., Independent Living Systems, LLC, Precision Medicine Group, Inc., Candescent Health, Inc., and xG Health Solutions, Inc. Ms. Lamont also served on the board of Castlight Health, Inc. (NYSE: CSLT) from August 2009 to April 2017.
+Additionally, in March 2013, Ms. Lamont completed a five-year term on the Stanford University Board of Trustees.
 Ms. Lamont holds a B.A. in political science from Stanford University.